The use of public transportation is encouraged at Lesley University. Review our reimbursement programs.

 What if I don't receive my pass via the US Mail?

-f you do not receive your pass by the first week in the month you are supposed to use it, please contact WageWorks at 866.602.3887 so that they are able to investigate the situation.
+If you do not receive your pass by the first week in the month you are supposed to use it, please contact WageWorks at 866.602.3887 so they can investigate the situation.

 What if I have questions?